yoember/yoember.github.io/index.md

 ### Coming Soon homepage with an email input box

-Let's create a coming soon jumbotron on the home page with an email input box, where users can subscribe for a newsletter.
+Let's create a coming soon "jumbotron" on the home page with an email input box, where users can subscribe for a newsletter.

 * Bootstrap's jumbotron: http://getbootstrap.com/components/#jumbotron
 * Bootstrap's forms: http://getbootstrap.com/css/#forms

 #### Only static html5 and style

-Add a static jumbotron, an input box and a button to `index.hbs`.
+Add a static jumbotron, an input box and a button to `/app/templates/index.hbs`.

 ```html
     <div class="jumbotron text-center">